Spaceage1217/op_sys/a1/README.txt

   run, and then remove the object and executable files from your computer.
   c.
 You can run each problem individually.
 A Makefile has been provided in a1: problem1-3.
   d.
 Run "make" or "make test" inside each problem directory you want to test.
+  To remove files: You can run "make clean" in any directory to remove the executable and object files from that directory.
 2. Manually
   a.
 Problem 1
     Build: